RaisinTheSteaks/RaisinTheSteaks/README.md

-- 👋 Hi, I’m @RaisinTheSteaks
+- 👋 Hi, I’m @Joshua-Corcoran
-- 👀 I’m interested in Games Programming.
+- 👀 I’m interested in Games Programming, programming using C# and C++.
-- 🌱 I’m currently learning the ins and outs of the Unity Engine and the best pracices for games development
+- 🌱 I’m currently learning the ins and outs of the Unity Engine and script integrations with other platforms/
-- 💞️ I’m looking to collaborate on C# and Unity project

 <!---